-Before starting, you need to determine which type of service, application, or game you want to provide, and the local IP address of the computer that will provide the service.
+Before starting, determine which type of service, application, or game you want to provide.
+Find out the local IP address of the computer that will provide the service.
 The server computer has to always have the same IP address.

 To set up port forwarding: